Principal’s Message

 Ms Chan Nga Lai

 Our school is one of the four schools founded by Kiangsu Chekiang and Shanghai Residents (Hong Kong) Association.
-Guided by the school motto, “Be Orderly and Respectful” and abiding by the education philosophy of attaching equal importance to both Chinese and English languages, arts and science subjects, and both further education and career pursuits, our school has been committed to the provision of quality whole-person education to students for more than 40 years.
+Upholding the school motto, “Be Orderly and Respectful” and abiding by the education philosophy of attaching equal importance to both Chinese and English languages, arts and science subjects, and both further education and career pursuits, our school has been committed to the provision of quality whole-person education to students ever since the establishment of the school 45 years ago.

-It is worth mentioning that despite the various challenges brought about by the epidemic, our students have fully demonstrated the spirit of “Be a Person of Integrity and Always be Eager to Learn” and “Never Give Up” as stated in the school’s Student Code, and performed excellently in both academic and non-academic aspects.
+It is worth mentioning that under the challenges brought by the pandemic lasting for over three years, our students have fully demonstrated the spirit of “Be a Person of Integrity and Always be Eager to Learn” and “Never Give Up” as stated in the school’s Student Code, and performed excellently in both academic and non-academic aspects.

-Regarding the Form 1 intake in 2022, over 99% of our Pre-form 1 students belong to the first allocation band and over 54% are among the top 20% primary 6 students in Hong Kong in terms of academic ability, an indication of parents’ general recognition of the school’s education philosophy and quality.
+Regarding the F.1 intake in 2023, over 98% of our Pre-F.1 students belong to the first allocation band and nearly half of them are among the top 20% of Primary 6 students in Hong Kong in terms of academic ability, which is a clear indication of parents’ recognition of the school’s education philosophy and quality.

-3. Sustaining the Optimization of School Curriculum, Fully Implementing National Security Education.
+3. Optimizing the Senior Secondary School Curriculum, Strengthening National Education.

 Chan Nga Lai